SimonIljasevits/learnGIT/readme.md

+#LearnGIT
-read this, so i could make you dummy read something
+Read this, so i could make you dummy read something